MinikPLayer/obs-studio-linux-vaapi-hevc/docs/sphinx/reference-libobs-util-threading.rst

 Libobs provides a number of helper functions/types specifically for threading.
-The threading header will additionally provide access to pthread functions even on Windows.
+The threading header will additionally provide access to pthread functions even on windows.

 .. code:: cpp